 - 1. To qualify to compete in wheelchair events, the athlete must require the use of a wheelchair for every day movement. - 2.
-Motorized wheelchair participants may enter up to three events.
-(Events must be motorized wheelchair events, the softball throw or wheelchair shot put and/or mini jav). - 3.
 These events are restricted to motorized wheelchairs only.
-Bicycles, tricycles, etc. are not legal wheelchairs (see non-motorized section). - 4.
-The leading wheels on each competitor's wheelchair will be regarded as the starting and finishing points of all races. - 5.
-Competitors start with the first two wheels behind the start line plane. - 6.
+Bicycles, tricycles, etc. are not legal wheelchairs (see non-motorized section). - 3.
+The leading wheels on each competitor's wheelchair will be regarded as the starting and finishing points of all races.

+- 4. Competitors start with the first two wheels behind the start line plane. - 5.
 If a competitor varies from a sequence of obstacles, he/she must, without notice from any official, resume progress at the point prior to the incorrectly passed obstacle before entering the next obstacle and complete the course in its entirety, or be disqualified.
-In essence, failure to complete the course as designed will result in disqualification. - 7.
+In essence, failure to complete the course as designed will result in disqualification. - 6.
 A competitor will be disqualified if that individual's coach (or assistants) enters the course boundaries during the running of the obstacle course.
 Coaches may instruct from outside the marked boundaries of the course.
-Judges and officials will not give directional cues. - 8.
-30m and 50m Motorized Wheelchair Slalom - a.
+Judges and officials will not give directional cues. - 7.
+30m Motorized Wheelchair Slalom - a.
 Rules - 1) The athlete begins slalom with the leading wheels of the wheelchair behind the start line. - 2) The athlete starts slalom at the sound of the starter's gun. - 3) The athlete maneuvers his/her chair through the course and across the finish line without touching the cones or impeding another athlete on the course. - 4) Cones are placed 5m apart with the first cone placed 5m from the starting line. - 5) Knocking down or displacing a cone constitutes a violation and a three-second penalty will be assessed per infraction.